 Toward the south end of the plaza, you’ll find Pata Palo.
 The popular cocktail bar often has live music and quickly fills up with the younger crowd.
 It opens at about 10 pm, which is around when this area starts to come to life.

 If you don’t like noisy crowds, this is the time to call an end to your trip.
 Otherwise, take a tour of the cocktail bars and try various tapas.

 Where to stay: The best hotels for 24 hours in Granada

 With the city’s relatively compact size, choosing among the best places to stay in Granada isn’t so difficult—especially when you’ve only got a quick layover in Granada.
 To get the most out of this itinerary, stick to the areas around the Centro and the Albayzin.
 Here are a few hotels to start your search…

 - Catalonia Granada: An excellent city centre hotel that doesn’t break the bank.
-Rooms are ultra-clean and feature contemporary design.
+The rooms are ultra-clean and feature a contemporary design.
 Throw a few extra Euros into the mix to enjoy the sounds of the city from your room’s own private terrace.

-- Hotel Santa Isabel La Real: Occupying a historical building in Old Town, this delightful hotels offers rooms decked out with traditional Andalusian design and charm.
+- Hotel Santa Isabel La Real: Occupying a historical building in Old Town, this delightful hotel offers rooms decked out with traditional Andalusian design and charm.

 - Eurostars Catedral: Located just steps away from the Cathedral (hence the name), this stylish mid-range hotel will completely catch you off-guard with an ultra-modern look that’s betrayed by its historical façade and surroundings.
 Extra amenities like a gym, Turkish bath, and sauna add to the experience.